-Dry Aging Knowledge
+Dry Aging Food

 The brown coloring is due to oxidation, which plays a role during the dry aging process.
 It does not have to be trimmed all the way, in fact it’s what gives the nutty sense of uniqueness to dry aged meat.
 But we would recommend getting bone in cuts for your next aging, to protect the meat and increase the yield of the final product.